JiawenChenn/POLARIS/README.md

 # Cell composition inference and identification of layer-specific transcriptional profiles with POLARIS
 This repository contains the source code of POLARIS and all the code, preprocessed data used in the analysis.
-This repository is current under construction.
+This repository is currently under construction.

+## POLARIS main functionalities
+POLARIS is a versatile and generally applicable method for the analysis of spatial transcriptomics (ST) data.
+In particular, POLARIS has the following three main functionalities:
+1. estimate cell type composition of each spatial spot;
+2. detect layer-specific differentially expressed (LDE) genes, where layers refer to different anatomical or functional regions;
+3. infer layer sub-structures solely from histological images.

 ## POLARIS usage
-We begin by cloning this repository.
-After cloning the repository, we use the following command to perform deconvolution.
+Please begin by cloning this repository.
+After cloning the repository, the following commands can be used to perform deconvolution.
 POLARIS will also output the layer-specific parameters.
 Here is an example of performing deconvolution on the developing human heart data with and without image.

 ### no image
 ```console